mapsplugin/cordova-plugin-googlemaps-doc/v2.0.0/migrate-from-v1/README.md

 ### removed the `xxxClicked` properties

-The plugin version 2 does not support the `xxxClicked` properties anymore.
+Version 2 does not support `xxxClicked` properties anymore.
 Please use `addEventListener() or on()` methods instead.

 ```js